THE LAB AUTOMATION EXPERTS

-Illustration of design tree and instrument for article on lab automation.
+Illustration of design tree and instrument for article on lab automation examples.

 Automated Thermal Cycler for PCR

-With the development of new products, medicines, and technologies each day, laboratory managers are turning to automation—examples of laboratory automation range from liquid handling to analyzing microbe colonies.
+With the development of new products, medicines, and technologies each day, laboratory managers are turning to automation—lab automation examples range from liquid handling to analyzing microbe colonies.
 Automation increases throughput, reduces errors, and makes lab protocols easy to repeat.
 Curious about what modern labs are doing to automate processes?
 Read on to discover laboratory automation examples for chemistry, biology, and materials science labs.

 Serial Dilution